sourcegraph/sourcegraph-public-snapshot/docker-images/syntax-highlighter/crates/scip-syntax/README.md

  #set! "hoist" "function")
 ```

-It'll then be visible from the closest parent scope with the given kind.
-If no parent with the given kind is found, the definition will be visible in the global scope.
+The definition will be visible to the nearest enclosing scope with kind `function`.
+If no such enclosing scope is found, the definition will be visible in the global scope.

 ```js
 my_func(10) // Will be resolved